 Etta Tower married in November of 1897 to Henry Rich, a real estate dealer.
 After their marriage, they lived in Brookline.
 Etta Tower’s birth record indicates her middle name as Wellington; however, subsequent records indicate it as being Weson.

 Sylvester Tower died in December of 1904.
-Elizabeth Tower continued to live at 294 Commonwealth with their unmarried children, Elizabeth, Herbert (who was a piano action and key manufacturer in his father’s business), and Mabel.
+Elizabeth Tower continued to live at 294 Commonwealth and in Manchester with their unmarried children, Elizabeth, Herbert (who was a piano action and key manufacturer in his father’s business), and Mabel.

-Mabel Tower married in 1911 to Oliver Willard Mink, treasurer of the Ames Shovel and Tool Company and of various other Ames family enterprises.
-They moved to 229 Marlborough.
+Mabel Tower married in July of 1911 to Oliver Willard Mink, a nearby neighbor in Manchester, whose first wife, Susan Ellen (Mahoney) Mink, had died in May of 1910.
+He was treasurer of the Ames Shovel and Tool Company and of various other Ames family enterprises.
+After their marriage, they lived at 184 Marlborough and in Manchester.

 Herbert Tower died in January of 1922, unmarried.
 Elizabeth (Bangs) Tower and her daughter, Elizabeth, continued to live at 294 Commonwealth.